Published on August 27th, 2019

-While we know all too well how debilitating back pain can be, we don’t know nearly enough about how to help patients.
-As with most forms of pain, back pain can often originate from simple muscle strain.
+While we know all too well how debilitating chronic back pain can be, we don’t know nearly enough about how to help patients.
+As with most types of pain, chronic back pain can arise from muscle strain.
 Fortunately, this type of back pain is typically temporary unless the damage occurs over long periods.

-The other most common cause of back pain is what’s known as disc disease, which occurs when the discs of the spine start to degenerate and weaken.
-This is typically a result of factors such as age, genetics, obesity, or even relatively minor injuries.
+The other most common cause of chronic back pain is what is known as disc disease, which occurs when the discs of the spine start to degenerate and weaken.
+This happens as a result of factors such as age, genetics, obesity, or even relatively minor injuries.
 Osteoarthritis, and other conditions such as nerve impingement and stenosis, are also known to be a significant cause of back pain across the globe.

 Some of the significant risk factors for these problems include things you’d expect, such as aging and occupational hazards.
 But a lot fewer people understand how much of a role factors such as genetics and lack of exercise can have on your spine.
-In fact, even poor posture over a long period, or smoking can be directly related to chronic back pain.
+Even poor posture over a long period, or smoking can be directly related to chronic back pain.

 Back pain is, unfortunately, a prevalent issue.
 Experts believe more than 80% of Americans will experience lower back pain at some point in their lives.
-An estimated 10% of the population currently dealing with some level of back pain, making it one of the most common causes of disability around the world.
+The Global point prevalence estimates of low back pain is 9.4%, and this makes it one of the most common causes of disability in the world.

 If you or a loved one is struggling with back pain, the best thing you can do is consult a doctor.
 Only a doctor can accurately diagnose issues and provide the proper treatment.